 Missing documents or deadlines

 Incomplete paperwork ranks among the most common causes of bankruptcy delays.
 The court may dismiss your case outright if you fail to provide required forms, pay stubs, tax returns, or bank statements when requested.
-According to bankruptcy court data, approximately 10% of bankruptcy cases face dismissal due to missing documentation.
+Incomplete paperwork can delay a bankruptcy case and, in some circumstances, may lead to dismissal.
+Providing complete and accurate documentation helps reduce that risk.
 Furthermore, if you miss the 14-day deadline for submitting remaining documents after an emergency filing, your case could be terminated immediately.

 Objections from creditors or trustee